MichelleMWang/simple-library-app/README.md

 -how to use HTML forms and use the data in Javascript -how to create an Object prototype/constructor
--how to create event listeners with functions from other parts of the code, so I can reuse the function for other things too
+-how to create event listeners with functions from other parts of the code, so I can reuse the function for other things too -how to use data attributes and modify them with JS and CSS